charlietag/os_security/README.md

 **This presumes that you've done with** [os_preparation](https://github.com/charlietag/os_preparation)
 1. This is used for check if your linux server is being hacked.
 1. This could also help you to enhance your servers' security with **firewalld** and **fail2ban**.
+1. This is also designed for **PRODUCTION** single server, which means this is suit for small business.

 # Environment
   * CentOS 7